-- Pre-screening/Telephone interview – sense check the criteria for the role
+- Pre-screening/Career Conversation – sense check the criteria for the role

 Pre-screening is key to ensure only those candidates who meet your key criteria are interviewed for the role, saving both theirs and your manager’s time.

-When interviewing candidates we suggest you use positive and negative indicators for each question to ensure consistency and best practice is applied, whoever is completing the interview.
+When conducting a telephone interview or ‘career conversation’ (a much friendlier term) we suggest you use positive and negative indicators for each question to ensure consistency and best practice is applied, whoever is completing the interview.
 We have created a template for you to use here: Indicators template (42 downloads)

-VBR questions are helpful to understand whether a candidate has the potential to do a good job where they don’t have experience to draw on.
-We have created some example VBR questions for you here: VBR example questions (48 downloads)
+Values based recruitment (VBR) questions are helpful to understand whether a candidate has the potential to do a good job where they don’t have experience to draw on.
+We have created some example VBR questions for you here: VBR example questions (93 downloads)

-Consider conducting telephone interviews in the evenings or at weekends if you can, as candidates are often working and unable to speak during the day.
+Consider conducting career conversations in the evenings or at weekends if you can, as candidates are often working and unable to speak during the day.

-Some testing supports candidates to understand their strengths and development areas and helps managers by suggesting final stage interview questions based on the results for example Care Character, a PhD researched tool designed specifically for the care sector.
+Quality assessments will support candidates to understand their strengths and development areas and helps managers by suggesting final stage interview questions based on the results.
+Try Care Character, a PhD researched tool designed specifically for the care sector.